ncarollo/licensing-data/README.md

 This repository contains the main dataset described in the paper "Historical Data on Occupational Regulation in the United States" (Carollo 2025).

 ## Data setup

+*Important*: This repository stores data in Excel format using [Git Large File Storage](https://git-lfs.com/).
+To pull the entire dataset, users will need to install Git LFS and clone (rather than download) the repository.
+Data files for specific occupations can be downloaded without error.

 The original policy data collected for this project can be found in `./Data/Policies.` These spreadsheets contain notes on sources and coding decisions that users may wish to review prior to working with the data.